supplements

 There is currently no evidence that biotin can treat hair loss in people who don’t have a biotin deficiency.
 Luckily, biotin deficiency is rare because the intestinal bacteria we have are usually able to produce enough biotin to meet our needs.

 Vitamin deficiencies are associated with hair loss in men and women.
 Low levels of iron, zinc, vitamin D, and biotin can all cause hair loss such as telogen effluvium and alopecia.
-In many cases, taking supplements can correct these nutrient deficiencies.
+In many cases, taking supplements alongside a balanced diet can help to correct a low vitamin status.
 Whether this will reliably lead to hair regrowth or stabilisation of hair loss, though, is debatable.

 Vitamin deficiencies are often hard to detect as the symptoms aren’t always obvious.
 For this reason, it’s recommended that you check your nutrient levels with a blood test to make sure they’re normal.

-If your nutrient levels are healthy but you’re still experiencing hair loss, you may benefit from hair loss treatment like the Complete Hair Kit.
-It contains minoxidil and finasteride, two hair loss treatments that have been clinically proven to be effective for 94% of men when combined.
+If your nutrient levels are healthy but you’re still experiencing hair loss, you may benefit from hair loss treatment like a Hair Kit, which can contain minoxidil and/or finasteride, two hair loss treatments that have been clinically proven to be effective for 94% of men when combined.